On fairness of multi-center allocation problems: Proofs

 \emph{Internal fairness}.
 Suppose that TTC violates \emph{internal fairness}.
 Then, there is a profile $R$, a center $c\in C$, and a pair of agents $i,j\in N_C$ such that $i\succ_c j$, and $i$ \emph{envies} $j$ at $TTC(R)$.
 If $TTC_j(R) \in O_c$, then by the definition of TTC, we know that $i$ can receive $TTC_j(R)$ by pointing to $TTC_j(R)$ as $i\succ_c j$.
 If $TTC_j(R)\not \in O_c$.
 Let $R'_i:TTC_j(R),\ldots$ We see that $TTC_i(R'_i,R_{-i})=TTC_j(R)$ by the definition of TTC, as $i$ moves earlier than $j$.
 This implies that TTC is not \emph{strategy-proof}, a contradiction.

 \emph{External fairness}.
 By the definition of TTC, we know that each agent in a cycle depends on each of the others in that cycle (or agents in the previous cycles).
-Also we know that, if $i$ \emph{envies} $j$, then $j$ receives his allotment at an earlier step than $i$.
-Let $Q$ be the cycle that includes $j$, and $c\equiv c(i)$.
-That is, $i\in N_c$.
-In $Q$, the object $i$ envies is pointing to an agent $k\in N_c$ who is higher ranked than $i$ (i.e., $k\succ_c i$) and who depends on $j$.
+Also we know that, if $i$ \emph{envies} $j$, then $j$ receives his allotment, denoted by $o$, at an earlier step than $i$.
+Let $\mathcal{C}$ be the cycle that includes $j$.
+So, $i\in N_{c(i)}$ and $j\not\in N_{c(i)}$, and recall that $o\in O_{c(i)}$.
+In $\mathcal{C}$, $o$ is pointing to an agent $k\in N_{c(i)}$ who is higher ranked than $i$ (i.e., $k\succ_{c(i)} i$) and who depends on $j$.
 Therefore, this envy is not \emph{externally justified}.